ThKrypt/QualCoder/06-Cases.md

 For this example – delete all the cases shown.
 Then, import the attributes from the cases.csv file through the Import Attributes dialog.
 You will again need to link the files and file text to each case.

 [YouTube QualCoder 2.7 - Settings, files, cases, journals](https://www.youtube.com/watch?v=plwGHLw3Q2U)

+Code bug: in the 2.7 release Case attributes may not store, or may be deleted.
+This occurs if case ids do not match any source ids.
+Fixed in the 2.8 release.